Searching your Jewish Ancestors from Romania

 The most popular source of genealogical data is usually found in the registers of civil records, which contain the declarations of births, marriages and deaths.

-Prior to 1865, registers were kept by the Orthodox Church, the Catholic Church and the Jewish Synagogue.
-From that time, there was compulsory state registration.
+Prior to 1865, registers in the Kingdom of Romania were kept by the Orthodox Church, the Catholic Church and the Jewish Synagogue.
+From the beginning of December 1865, there was compulsory state registration.
+Other regions of Greater Romania followed after WW 1.

 The privacy of civil records is governed by the 100 year rule and within that period public access is not permitted.
 Certified copies are only available to proven family members.